Virtual classes for the working mathematician: Applications to moduli spaces of stable maps

-for some $N^{\lambda}\in \mathbb Q$.
-The situation is similar for hypersurfaces of higher degree, but there are two main complications: the map $q$ is not proper anymore and the equations on the left are much less clear.
+The situation is similar for hypersurfaces of higher degree, but there are two main complications: the map $q^{\lambda}$ is not proper anymore and the equations on the left are much less clear.
 In particular, we cannot know whether they are independent of the set of equations on the right and we cannot find an analogous local description of the limiting cone.
 These are the main reasons why the above idea does not generalise to higher degree.
-In \cite{eu3} we substantially modify the above proof. \end{remark}
+In~\cite{eu3} T.~Coates and the third-named author substantially modify the above proof. \end{Remark}